cravetzm/wur-osu-apples23/README.md

 All development for this project was done in ROS2 Rolling.
 Other ROS2 distributions may work, but compatability is not guaranteed.

 ### Apple Messages
-Custom services that accompany this package can be found in the apple_msgs package.
-I will make this available soon and link to the repository here.
+Custom services that accompany this package can be found in the apple_msgs package: https://github.com/cravetzm/apple_msgs

+These services are required in order to run the code in this repository.

 ### Tree Sensorization